nfcurti/NKLG-Game/README.md

 ## Customization

-Inside the public directory there's a filled called game.js which renders the full canvas and also handles game options.
+Inside the public directory there's a file called game.js which renders the full canvas and also handles game options.

-For example, if you want gravity to be heavier change
+# Gravity

 ```
 // player gravity